-The WHY: Seaming from the top and bottom will help to keep the edges in place.
-If you’re using variegated yarn like this one, seaming from both ends will keep the color stripes in line and even.
+Seaming from the top and bottom will help to keep the edges in place.
+If you’re using a self-striping, variegated yarn like this one, seaming from both ends will keep the color stripes in line and even.

 NOTE: The top and bottom of these fingerless gloves will roll from knitting in stockinette stitch.
-If you prefer a smooth edge instead of the rolled edge, substitute 2-4 rows of ribbing just after cast on and right before bind off.
+If you prefer a smooth edge instead of the rolled edge, substitute 1x1 or 2x2 ribbing just after cast on and before bind off.

 - Do your seaming in good lighting.
 This can make all the difference in the finishing.

 - If you’ve seamed a few rows and it looks janky, don’t think that it will work itself out later.
-It will not so it is best to undo it and start over.
-You will be glad you did.
+Work your way back and start over.
+You'll be glad you did.

 Take a look at the finished product.
 Pretty, don’t you think?

-Now that you’ve accomplished this, you can go crazy by knitting these fingerless gloves in all your favorite yarn colors.
+Now that you’ve accomplished this, you can go crazy by knitting these fingerless gloves in all your favorite worsted weight yarn colors.

-If you loved this free pattern, please take a minute to let us know.
+If you loved this free fingerless gloves knitting pattern, please take a minute to let us know.
 Your input helps inspire us here at Knitfarious and provides feedback for future projects.